 Anyone who has undergone surgery frequently laments having trouble relaxing or sleeping.
-A large number of nerve fibres in the body that may induce pain makes the surgical process a highly difficult procedure to endure.
+A large number of nerve fibers in the body that may induce pain makes the surgical process a highly difficult procedure to endure.
 Therefore, it’s crucial to choose the right sleeping position.

 We understand that it can be difficult to complete daily duties with one healthy arm, and it becomes even more difficult if your dominant hand is affected by your operation.

-This article will make you learn the ideal sleeping or lying down position to adapt to the recliner accurately, and will also address your other concerns such as, how long to spend in a recliner following shoulder surgery.
+This article will help you learn the ideal sleeping or lying down position to adapt to the recliner accurately, and will also address your other concerns such as, how long to spend in a recliner following shoulder surgery.
 Let’s dive into it;

 There is no need to overthink the process or call out any professional to help you adapt the recliner post-surgery.
 Because doing so is fairly simple and straightforward.